youngestGerm/Star_Notary/README.md

 > MetaMask - RPC Error: Internal JSON-RPC error. {code: -32603, message: "Internal JSON-RPC error.", stack: "Error: WalletMiddleware - Invalid "from" address.↵….
 The error originated also in metamask with the following message:

-Make sure that the address that is being used on Metamask matches the one that the App.account has which is executable in the console on chrome.
+Make sure that the address that is being used on Metamask matches the one that the ```App.account``` has which is executable in the console on chrome.
+Make sure that the metamask account is also one of the 10 accounts provided in terminal.
+Do  ```truffle compile``` and ```truffle migrate --reset``` if all else fails.

+> ALERT: Trying to call a function on a non-contract address.

+Related to the problem above with App.account.

+## Potential Errors When Starting
+> Error: Cannot find module 'truffle-hdwallet-provider'

+Make sure that you have done ```npm install``` where ever npm was initialized.

 ## Background Information
     Versions: openzeppelin-solidity@2.1.2 truffle@5.0.21